greenelab/deep-review/sections/03_categorize.md

 al. [@doi:10.2337/diab.35.2.237].

-To be clear, the recapitulation of existing disease categories should not be regarded as an ultimate goal or even a gold-standard.
-The value of deep learning for patient categorization is the potential to extract coherent, targetable biology that would otherwise be obscured when relying upon adhoc definitions of disease.
+To be clear, the recapitulation of existing disease categories should not be regarded as a gold-standard for deep learning outputs.
+Instead, a meaningful contribution to patient categorization would be to identify new shared mechanisms that would otherwise be obscured due to adhoc historical definitions of disease.
 Perhaps deep neural networks, by reevaluating data without the context of our assumptions, can reveal novel classes of treatable conditions.

-In spite of this optimism, the ability of deep learning models to indiscriminately find predictive signals must also be assessed and operationalized with care.
+In spite of such optimism, the ability of deep learning models to indiscriminately extract predictive signals must also be assessed and operationalized with care.
 Imagine a deep neural network is provided with clinical test results gleaned from electronic health records.
 Because physicians may order certain tests based on their suspected diagnosis, a deep neural